GwynethLlewelyn/Go.novaextension/README.md

 A quick &amp; dirty Go language definition for the (upcoming) [Panic Nova](https://panic.com/nova) editor.

-**Note:** This is still a very preliminary alpha version, it sort of works, but the main reason for this particular version is just to check if I can get it to be uploaded to the Extension Library.
+**Note:** This is still a very preliminary alpha version, syntax highlighting sort of works, but the main reason for this particular version is just to check if I can get it to be uploaded to the Extension Library; sometimes the upload succeeds, sometimes it doesn't.

 # Installation